Philidor Docs

 3) Cap Cascade (Non-Compensatory)

-Final asset score is the minimum of weighted score and all active caps.
+Final asset score is the minimum of the weighted dimension score and all active caps.

 final_asset_score = min(